 - Vanishing deductible.
 A policy feature that allows your deductible decrease by a given amount (usually $100) for every year without an accident or claim.
 With a $500 vanishing deductible and two years of no accidents, your deductible for your next claim would be $300.

 - Vehicle identification number (VIN).
 A unique identifying number you can find on every vehicle.
-It can be used to track stolen cars, trace a car’s history and identify an individual car among others of its make and model.
+Like your car’s Social Security number, the VIN can be used to track stolen cars, trace a car’s history and identify an individual car among others of its make and model.

 - Write-off.
 This is when the cost of repairs exceeds the value of the car.
 If a car is written off, an insurer will typically opt not to repair it but will instead just pay you the coverage amount and close the policy.